Pacific Data Images: 1980–1987: early years

-PDI controlled a large percentage of this market during this time and they were the first mass producer of computer animation.
+As one of the first mass producers of computer animation, Pacific Data Images controlled a large percentage of this market during this time.
 One year producing two major networks' graphics packages meant specifically rendered images for over 400 local television stations.
 Some of the early production contracts included Globo, Entertainment Tonight (produced for Harry Marks), ABC Sports 84 Olympic promos, and NBC News.

-PDI worked with Atari, also in Sunnyvale, in the early 1980s on a couple of projects.
+Pacific Data Images worked with Atari, also in Sunnyvale, in the early 1980s on a couple of projects.
 In 1982, Rosendahl was hired to set up and calibrate Atari's computer animation film recorder system that would be used for video game footage in Superman III.

-PDI planned and proposed a feature-length CG animation film in 1985, but they were unable to raise the funding needed to produce it.
+Pacific Data Images proposed a feature-length CG animation film in 1985, but they were unable to raise the funding needed to produce it.

-PDI outlived all the other computer graphics studios that existed in the early 1980s.
+Pacific Data Images outlived all the other computer graphics studios that existed in the early 1980s.
 One of the reasons for this is that PDI never went into significant debt by purchasing expensive hardware.
 While other studios purchased or leased supercomputers, PDI bought cheaper hardware, treating it as a commodity which would soon be replaced, enabling lower operating costs.

-1987–1990: Transition
+1987–1990: transition

-PDI's early focus was on network TV productions since they captured over 50% of that market in 1985.
+Pacific Data Images's early focus was on network TV productions, for they captured more than 50% of that market in 1985.
 However, in 1990, PDI introduced the digital film scanning process.
 This process was used to popularize automated rig removal and image touch-up.
 PDI was also instrumental in introducing performance animation for theme parks, ads and movies.
 This started with a joint project in 1988 with Jim Henson's Creature Shop on a real-time performance character named Waldo C. Graphic for The Jim Henson Hour (1989).

-During these years of transition, PDI moved away from the motion graphics market and focused their attention on commercials and 3D visual effects for feature films.
-Notable among the commercials was the first Pillsbury Doughboy created in CG.
-Pillsbury was the first company to move an established icon to CG.
-Before this, all previous animated commercials were done with stop-motion.
-Other notable commercials include the "Bud Bowl" and "Scrubbing Bubbles" spots.
+During these years of transition, Pacific Data Images moved away from the motion graphics market, and focused its attention on commercials and 3D visual effects for feature films.
+Noted for its commercials for the first Pillsbury Doughboy created with computer graphics.
+Pillsbury was the first company to move an established icon to CGI.
+Previously, animated commercials with stop-motion include the "Bud Bowl" and "Scrubbing Bubbles" spots.

-Early in the 1990s, Thaddeus Beier and Shawn Neely developed a method for morphing that resulted in a much more natural and expressive morph.
-This technique is called "feature-based morphing".
-PDI used this technology to create various well-known sequences, including the Exxon car-into-tiger morph and the extended morph at the end of the "Black or White" music video from Michael Jackson.
-These morphing jobs were easy to do with PDI's software and the effect was in high demand.
-The algorithms invented by Beier and Neely were published at the annual SIGGRAPH conference and are now the basis of most image morphing tools.
+Early in the 1990s, Thaddeus Beier and Shawn Neely developed a method for morphing that resulted in a more natural and expressive morph.
+The technique is called "feature-based morphing".
+Pacific Data Images used this technology to create various well-known sequences, including the Exxon car-into-tiger morph and the extended morph at the end of the "Black or White" music video by Michael Jackson.
+These morphing jobs were easy to do with PDI's software, and the effect was in high demand.
+The algorithms invented by Beier and Neely were published at the annual SIGGRAPH conference, and are now the basis of most image morphing tools.
 For many people, their first exposure to these algorithms was the SGI IRIX software called "Elastic Reality".
 PDI also did the opening sequence for the 1990s revival of the classic game show, Let's Make a Deal.